AngelList’s Naval Ravikant, Handy’s Oisin Hanrahan, Managed By Q’s Dan Teran to speak at Disrupt NY

 Teran and Hanrahan will hop on stage to argue the finer points of both employment methods and we can’t wait to watch it play out.

 Disrupt New York goes down May 15 to May 17 and the only way you’re getting in is with a ticket.
 So pick one up right here!
-We’re still in the middle of early bird sales, so you’ll be saving money and planning ahead.
+We’ve only got a few days left for Extra Early Bird ticket sales, so you’ll be saving money and planning ahead.
 You’re so damn responsible!

 Sponsors make TechCrunch events possible.
 If you’re interested in learning more about sponsorships with TechCrunch, shoot an email to sponsors@techcrunch.com.